Sovereignty of the Philippines: U.S. civil government of the Philippines

-After Aguinaldo swore allegiance to the U.S., the U.S. military government was replaced by a civil government on July 4, 1901.
+After Aguinaldo swore allegiance to the U.S., the U.S. military government was replaced by a civil government under the second Philippine Commission on July 4, 1901.

-Scattered fighting continued for some time but the U.S. enacted the Philippine Organic Act on July 1, 1902 and, on July 4, U.S. President Theodore Roosevelt proclaimed a full and complete pardon and amnesty to all people in the Philippine archipelago who had participated in the conflict, effectively ending the war.
+Scattered fighting continued for some time but the U.S. enacted the Philippine Organic Act on July 1, 1902, and, on July 4, U.S. President Theodore Roosevelt proclaimed a full and complete pardon and amnesty to all people in the Philippine archipelago who had participated in the conflict, effectively ending the war.

 In 1916, the Philippine Autonomy Act, popularly known as the Jones Law, was passed by the U.S. Congress.
 The law, which served as the new organic act (or constitution) for the Philippines, stated in its preamble that the eventual independence of the Philippines would be American policy, subject to the establishment of a stable government.
 The law maintained the Governor General of the Philippines, appointed by the President of the United States, but established a bicameral Philippine Legislature to replace the elected Philippine Assembly (lower house) and appointive Philippine Commission (upper house) previously in place.

 Numerous independence bills were submitted to the U.S. Congress, and the Hare–Hawes–Cutting Act became U.S. law on January 17, 1932.
 The law required ratification by the Philippine Senate, which was not forthcoming.
 Philippine President Quezon led a twelfth independence mission to Washington to secure a better independence act.
 The result was the Philippines Independence Act, more popularly known as the "Tydings–McDuffie Act", of 1934, which was ratified by the Philippine Senate.
 The law provided for the granting of Philippine independence by 1946.

 The Tydings-McDuffie Act specified a procedural framework for the drafting of a Constitution for the government of the Commonwealth of the Philippines within two years of its enactment and mandated U.S. recognition of independence of the Philippine Islands as a separate and self-governing nation after a ten-year transition period..
 On May 5, 1934, the Philippines legislature passed an act setting the election of convention delegates.
 Governor General Frank Murphy designated July 10 as the election date, and the convention held its inaugural session on July 30.
 The completed draft constitution was approved by the convention on February 8, 1935, approved by U.S. President Franklin Roosevelt on March 23, and ratified by popular vote on May 14.
-The first election under the constitution was held on September 17, and on November 15, 1935 the Commonwealth government was inaugurated.
+The first election under the constitution was held on September 17, and on November 15, 1935, the Commonwealth government was inaugurated.

 Commonwealth period

 The period 1935–1946 would ideally be devoted to the final adjustments required for a peaceful transition to full independence, a great latitude in autonomy being granted in the meantime.

-On May 14, 1935, an election to fill the newly created office of President of the Commonwealth of the Philippines was won by Manuel L. Quezon (Nacionalista Party) and a Filipino government was formed on the basis of principles superficially similar to the US Constitution.
+On May 14, 1935, an election to fill the newly created office of President of the Commonwealth of the Philippines was won by Manuel L. Quezon (Nacionalista) and a Filipino government was formed on the basis of principles superficially similar to the US Constitution.
 (See: Philippine National Assembly).